nastradacha/wazobia_test_case/qa-testcases/manual/login functionality/TC-019-verify-login-functionality-3.md

 ## Test Steps
 1. Nagivate to the login url : https://wazobialist.com/login
-2.Enter a valid username.
+2. Enter a valid username
-3. Enter a valid password.
+3. Enter a valid password
 4. Click the Login button.

 ## Expected Results
 User is successfully logged in and redirected to the home page